AlisAquilae/Academia/content/Notes/Literature Notes/Water Quantity and Quality/Reader WQQ-Chapter 3-Evapotranspiration.md

 The Penman-Monteith equation combines the effect of two driving factors: radiation and "mass transfer", which quantifies the vapour pressure gradient and the potential for turbulence in the boundary layer to transport moisture away from the land surface.
 Therefore the Penman-Monteith equation is also referred to as a combination equation.
 Theoretically, evapotranspiration can be driven by any of the two factors alone, but in practice the radiation term dominates.

 The Penman-Monteith equation requires numerous input variables, which are not all routinely measured at meteorological stations (e.g. net radiation).
-Based on lysimeter experiments, Makkink (1957) noted that evapotranspiration under conditions typical for the Netherlands is primarily driven by temperature and global radiation, both of which are routinely measured at KNMI stations.
+Based on lysimeter experiments, [[Makkink Reference Evapotranspiration|Makkink]] (1957) noted that evapotranspiration under conditions typical for the Netherlands is primarily driven by temperature and global radiation, both of which are routinely measured at KNMI stations.
 He proposed the following formula for the so-called [[Reference Evapotranspiration]] $ET_{\text{ref}}$, which is the potential evapotranspiration of a well-watered grassland:

 $$
 \lambda ET_{\text{ref}} = 0.65 \frac{\Delta}{\Delta + \gamma} R_{\text{global}}